Aurora St. Luke's Medical Center School of Diagnostic Medical Sonography

 - Expand awareness of program quality throughout the hiring community.

-- Graduate adult cardiac sonographers, general sonographers and vascular technologists that possess the knowledge, skills, and behaviors to exceed the needs of the medical imaging community.
+- Prepare competent entry-level adult cardiac, general, and vascular sonographers that possess the knowledge, skills, and behaviors to meet the needs of the medical imaging community.

 - Encourage program faculty, graduates, and sonographers within our community of interest to recognize and to act upon individual needs for continuing education as a function of growth and professional competence.